Posted On:

 In this blog, we show how TD Bank's $3 Billion AML Penalty could have been avoided with 4Risk’s AI-powered Compliance Map

 TD Bank’s staggering $3 billion penalty for BSA violations is a cautionary tale for any financial institution that neglects compliance.
 As Attorney General Merrick Garland put it, this case has the dubious honor of being the largest BSA violation in U.S. history.
 TD Bank made history as the first major North American bank to plead guilty to conspiracy to commit money laundering.
-That’s $3 billion in penalties for ignoring anti-money laundering (AML) safeguards — a jaw-dropping consequence of prioritizing profits over compliance.
+That’s $3 billion in penalties for ignoring anti-money laundering (AML) safeguards — a jaw-dropping consequence of prioritizing profits over compliance monitoring.

 For nearly ten years — from 2014 through to October 2023 — TD Bank’s leadership basically gave a collective shrug to AML concerns.
 Their whole approach was about keeping costs low and profits high, even though risks were mounting.
 Instead of upping the compliance budget, they stuck with what senior execs called a "flat cost paradigm”.
 And, well, it was a disaster waiting to happen.